-The Program offers master's degrees in Nutrition and Education, Nutrition and Public Health, Nutrition and Exercise Physiology, as well as the Dietetic Internship Program.
-The Program also offers the advanced M.Ed degree in Community Nutrition Education, the Ed.D. degree in Nutrition Education and in Nutrition and Public Health, and the Ph.D. in Behavioral Nutrition.
+The Program offers master's degrees in Nutrition Education (NE), Nutrition and Public Health (NPH), and Nutrition and Exercise Physiology (NEP).
+These M.S. degrees include the supervised experiential learning previously completed through a Dietetic Internship Program.
+Therefore, upon completion of one of the M.S. degrees, students are eligible to sit for the exam to become a registered dietitian-nutritionist (RDN).
+The Program also offers an advancedEd.
+M... degree in Community Nutrition Education, an Ed.D. degree in Nutrition Education and in Nutrition and Public Health, and a Ph.D. in Behavioral Nutrition.

-Through these degree programs, students gain a thorough grounding in nutrition science, medical nutrition therapy, nutrition education, and counseling, community nutrition, also in exercise science for appropriate degree students.
+Through these degree programs, students gain a thorough grounding in nutrition science, medical nutrition therapy, nutrition education, and counseling, community nutrition, as well as in food systems and food justice.
+Students in the NEP program also gain a grounding in exercise science.

 In addition, the Program in Nutrition emphasizes the development of competencies in:

-- Integrating knowledge from the fields of nutrition science, (exercise science where appropriate), foods, the behavioral sciences, and community nutrition to design and implement interventions for diverse individuals, groups and communities locally, nationally and around the world. - Critically evaluating the scientific, policy and lay literature about food, food systems and nutrition-related issues. - Facilitating healthful, just, and sustainable food choices, dietary practices, and active lives - Designing and implementing public health nutrition assessments and programs - Applying sports nutrition principles to recreational and competitive athletes (for appropriate degree students); - Thinking critically and independently; - Acting collaboratively and effectively with others in organizations and communities on important issues related to food, nutrition, and sustainability of the food system; - Conducting food and nutrition-related research.
+- Integrating knowledge from the fields of nutrition science, (exercise science for NEP students), foods, behavioral sciences, community nutrition, sustainable food systems and food justice to design and implement interventions for diverse individuals, groups and communities locally, nationally and around the world. - Critically evaluating the scientific, policy and lay literature about food, food systems and nutrition-related issues. - Facilitating healthful, just, and sustainable food choices, dietary practices, and active lives. - Designing and implementing public health nutrition assessments and programs. - Applying sports nutrition principles to recreational and competitive athletes (for NEP students); - Thinking critically and independently; - Acting collaboratively and effectively with others in organizations and communities on important issues related to food, nutrition, and sustainability of the food system; - Conducting food and nutrition-related research.

-Because of the breadth of its aims, the program has long admitted academically qualified students with undergraduate degrees in fields other than nutrition or the related sciences (so long as they can meet the science prerequisites), since such students often bring valuable skills and attitudes to the graduate study of nutrition.
+Because of the breadth of its aims, the program has long admitted academically qualified students with undergraduate degrees in fields other than nutrition or the related sciences (as long as they can meet the science prerequisites), since such students often bring valuable skills and attitudes to the graduate study of nutrition.

 The Program puts a heavy emphasis on providing students with practical experiences in addition to traditional classroom lectures and discussions.
 Among the course-related educational experiences available to students are field experiences in community nutrition, planning and teaching of nutrition sessions to selected audiences in the community, food education and gardening projects in schools, dietary analyses, and online computer activities.
-Supervised practicum is included in the Nutrition and

-Exercise Physiology degree.
+Supervised practicum is included in the Nutrition and Exercise Physiology degree.
 The faculty of the Program in Nutrition are actively engaged in cutting-edge and transformative research, evaluation, policy, and other scholarly activities.
 They write articles for peer-reviewed journals, books, and reports.
 Students are an integral part of these activities.
 Students are welcome to participate in research and demonstration projects within the Program in Nutrition.
-Faculty research focuses on the promotion of childhood obesity prevention, fruit and vegetable consumption in urban communities, healthy scratch- cooked school lunches, diet adherence and quality of life for those with celiac disease, parenting practices to improve their child's diet and oral health, nutrition education policy, and more.
+Faculty research focuses on the promotion of childhood obesity prevention, fruit and vegetable consumption in urban communities, healthy scratch-cooked school lunches, diet adherence and quality of life for those with celiac disease, parenting practices to improve their child's diet and oral health, nutrition education policy, and more.
 Because of Teachers College's location in New York City, there are also virtually unlimited opportunities for students to become involved in a variety of food/nutrition-related activities.
 The faculty and staff can arrange for students who have credit hours available to receive credit for such activities where appropriate.